octopus-network/octopus-appchain-anchor/README.md

     pub minimum_validator_count: U64,
     /// The maximum number of validator(s) which a delegator can delegate to. pub maximum_validators_per_delegator: U64,
-    /// The time duration for updating validator set based on recent deposit actions
-    /// happened in this contract.
-    pub validator_set_duration: U64,
-    /// The unlock period for validator(s) can withdraw their deposit after they are removed from
+    /// The unlock period (in days) for validator(s) can withdraw their deposit after
-    /// the corresponding appchain.
+    /// they are removed from the corresponding appchain. pub unlock_period_of_validator_deposit: u16,
-    pub unlock_period_of_validator_deposit: U64,
-    /// The unlock period for delegator(s) can withdraw their deposit after they no longer
+    /// The unlock period (in days) for delegator(s) can withdraw their deposit after
-    /// delegates their stake to a certain validator on the corresponding appchain. pub unlock_period_of_delegator_deposit: U64,
+    /// they no longer delegates their stake to a certain validator on the corresponding appchain. pub unlock_period_of_delegator_deposit: u16,
 }
 ```